Tourism in Sri Lanka

-Tourism in Sri Lanka is growing rapidly.
-For centuries, Sri Lanka has been a popular place of attraction for foreign travelers.
-The Chinese traveler Fa-Hien visited Sri Lanka as early as the 410's AD/CE, and in the twelfth century, Italian explorer Marco Polo claimed Sri Lanka to be the "best island of its size in the world".
+Sri Lanka is a popular tourist destination.
+Tourism is a key industry that attracts international tourists yearly.
+Foreigners visit Sri Lanka to see nature, wildlife, historical monuments, and indigenous culture.
+In 2018, tourist arrivals peaked at 2.5 million, who spent a total of US$5.6 billion in the country.
+However, the COVID-19 pandemic caused tourist numbers to decrease by 92% in 2020.
+As of 2022, tourist numbers have not rebounded from the pre-crisis high.
+The government is attempting to attract foreign investment in the country's tourism industry, which began in earnest after the end of the Sri Lankan Civil War in 2009.

 Tourism

 The government initiatives in the development of tourism date back to 1937 when the Ceylon Tourist Bureau was established.
 However, it was closed down in September 1939 due to World War II.
 After Sri Lanka's independence the promotion of tourism was again considered by re-establishing the Ceylon Tourist Board which took over the function of the Tourist Bureau.

 In 1965, J. R. Jayewardene as Minister of State initiated the first major development of the tourism industry with the Ceylon Tourist Board Act No 10 of 1966 and the Ceylon Hotels Corporation Act No 14 of 1966, which formed the Ceylon Tourist Board and the Ceylon Hotels Corporation.
 Since then the Ceylon Tourist Board has functioned as the state agency, responsible for the development and promotion of the tourism sector in Sri Lanka.
 Ceylon Hotels Corporation paved the way for government investments to build hotels needed to attract tourists.

 In October 2007 according to Section 2 of the Tourism Act No. 38 of 2005, the Sri Lanka Tourist Board (Act No 10 of 1966) was replaced by the Sri Lanka Tourism Development Authority (SLTDA).

-Currently, Sri Lanka Tourism Development Authority has classified Sri Lanka into several resort regions suitable for tourism development.
+The Sri Lanka Tourism Development Authority has classified Sri Lanka into several resort regions suitable for tourism development: